-Any issues that require maintenance, fixing or should be reported to Maintenance, who will take action as appropriate.
+Any issues that require maintenance, fixing or should be reported to the Maintenance, who will take action as appropriate.

-Serious problems will be reported to the Headteacher and dealt with immediately by maintenance.
+Serious problems will be reported to the Headteacher and dealt with immediately by the Maintenance.

 Minor items will be dealt with by the Headteacher as soon as is practicable.